ivanmalagon/using-cartojs/docs/problems.md

 6. Same happens with `htmlCssSanitizer`.
 The fix is the same as the one used with `wax`.

 7. At this point, the map doesn't render properly.

+8. `cartodb.css` is a requirement.
+Without it, the map doesn't work.
+    We should find a way to build and inject it automatically when using the library so we skip the step of having to build the CSS and add it in the host HTML.